Nazca 21, from Peru with Flavor

 If there is a country that has a close relationship with Panama in terms of culinary taste, is Peru.

 A country that has been developing its gastronomic potential which has been recognized worldwide.
 Peruvian culinary talent found in our country the perfect venue to showcase its most traditional and innovative dishes to the world.
 This wave of opportunities was what culture and gastronomy brought the talented chef merge, an unforgettable Aristóteles Breña, and start experience that exceeds all his first restaurant Nazca 21, expectations.

 A Journey for the Senses

-In Nazca 21 you find in the decoration and ambience things of Peru that surprises each Visitor.
-Here music, culture and gastronomy merge, an unforgettable experience that exceeds all expectations.
+In Nazca 21 you find in the decoration and ambiance things of Peru that surprises each Visitor.
+Here music, culture, and gastronomy merge an unforgettable experience that exceeds all expectations.
 Nothing better to start the evening than with a twist of a Tamarind Pisco Sour and an entry recommended by the chef, the delicious imperial seafood jelly, prepared with fish cracklings and mixed seafood served with fried yucca bathed in creole sauce.
-Another suggestion is the Killer Ceviche with mixed seafood, tiger's milk, Cuzco corn and roasted corn.
-But if you want to try a little of everything that Peru has, the Piqueo of Seafood (seafood) with various preparations of ceviche, spider veins, shrimp, old chicken, sea bass fingers and shrimp a la chalaca is the one.
-But the main course that is recommended on the first visit is Inca Prawns in rustic puree with crab sauce, port wine reduction and burgundy.
+Another suggestion is the Killer Ceviche with mixed seafood, tiger's milk, Cuzco corn, and roasted corn.
+But if you want to try a little of everything that Peru has, the Piqueo of Seafood (seafood) with various preparations of ceviche, spider veins, shrimp, old chicken, sea bass fingers, and shrimp a la chalaca is the one.
+But the main course that is recommended on the first visit is Inca Prawns in rustic puree with crab sauce, port wine reduction, and burgundy.